Skin-Coat in Bulldogs and French Bulldogs

-In this “ Bully Skin & Coat “ chapter I am going to cover in detail some of the most common bully skin and coat conditions.
+In this “ Skin-Coat in Bulldogs and French Bulldogs chapter “, I am going to cover in detail some of the most common bully skin and coat conditions.
 Each topic (i.e. skin fold dermatitis, food allergies, atopic dermatitis, etc.) is going to be divided into four major sections:

-1. An introductory: detailing the specific condition and it origin.
+1. An introductory: detailing the specific condition and its origin.

 2. Bulldog Maintenance: A “go home” bully maintenance program.